giftmischer69/giftmischer69.github.io/_posts/2020-08-27-philosophy.md

 ## reaching flow state

-it is harder to say no to eating a chocolate bar, when you have already bought it. things that you see and things that are around you influence your thoughts and motivations. i have designed my workspace in a way, that i mostly receive triggers for things i actually want to do, like working on side projects, making music or looking at interesting media. this consumption of
+things that you see and things that are around you influence your thoughts and motivations. i have designed my workspace in a way, that i mostly receive triggers for things i actually want to do, like working on side projects, making music or looking at interesting media. this consumption of